charsi/tournament-proj/README.md

  - Storing players, their rankings, outcome of games
  - Determining optimum player matches for each round of the tournament based on the number of previous wins

-The app also support for
+The app also has support for

   - Matches that end up in ties
   - Odd number of players